bobuk/hiring-here/Senior_DevOps.md

 ### Education and Experience

 - Bachelor's degree in Computer Science, Information Technology, or a related field.
-- 5+ years of experience in DevOps, system administration, and infrastructure engineering.
+- 5+ years of experience in DevOps, system administration, infrastructure and cloud engineering.

 ### Technical Expertise